 There is no numerical score for the NCLEX-RN test.
 It means that you pass or fail it.
 After writing the exam, you do not receive your result immediately.

-You will get a notification by the State Board of Nursing of your result status about two to four weeks after the date you took the test.
+You will get a notification from the State Board of Nursing of your result status about two to four weeks after the date you took the test.
 If you fail the exam, you should not despair.
 A good number of candidates don’t pass it on their first attempt.
 You should train with practice tests to succeed.

 If you don’t pass the exam, you will receive a diagnostic profile that measures your performance in the test.
 Go through the report carefully to see how many questions you answered in the exam.